mandark/laravel-bbcode/README.md

-# laravel-decoda
+# laravel-bbcode
-Integration of Decoda BBCode-parser into Laravel 5.1
+Integration of the BBCode-parser "decoda" and the BBCode-editor "WysiBB" into Laravel 5.1